travelgateX/documentation-site/content/travelgatex/reference/objects/BusinessRules.md

       "typeString": "BusinessRulesType!",
       "name": "businessRulesType",
       "url": "/travelgatex/reference/enums/businessrulestype",
-      "description": "Different business rules to filter the options that you are interested.", "isDeprecated": false,
+      "description": "Different business rules for filtering options that you are interested in", "isDeprecated": false,
       "args": null
     }